scottongithub/control-repo/README.md

 - Can use github as an ssh keyserver for local admin accounts.
 Configurable as github_username in $environment/data/common.yaml

 # Notes
-Logic and data are separated as much as possible, with data being stored in $environment/data/common.yaml and logic at $environment/manifests/site.pp
+Logic and data are separated as much as practical, with data being stored in $environment/data/common.yaml and logic at $environment/manifests/site.pp